 2. Multiple data objects (sortable and editable) can be added to each graphic.

-3. Multiple handling methods (sortable and editable) can be added to each data object
+3. Multiple handling methods (sortable and editable) can be added to each data object.

 6. Database Setup

 Database setup is used to set the “Database” type data objects.
 The “Database” type data objects are only available after the corresponding database connection is created in “Database Setup”.